dbp-osel/Multi-frequency-3D-printed-Hand-Phantom-for-Electromagnetic-Measurements/README.md

+o	This repository has been archived and is no longer maintained.

+o	The code is provided for historical reference and may contain unpatched or unknown vulnerabilities.

+o	It should not be used in production systems.

 # Multi-frequency-3D-printed-Hand-Phantom-for-Electromagnetic-Measurements
 These 3D print files are for the hand phantom described in the paper:
 A Multi-frequency 3D printed Hand Phantom for Electromagnetic Measurements,